rosenkolev/result-fluent/README.CORE.md

 ## ResultOfItems

-The result of items is a result that contain metadata for a collection of items.
+The result of items is a result that contains metadata for a collection of items.

 ```csharp
 ResultOfItems<int> result = new ResultOfItems<int>(